knetikmedia/knetikcloud-csharp-net20-client/docs/DevicesApi.md

 <a name="updatedevice"></a>
 # **UpdateDevice**
-> ModelDeviceResource UpdateDevice (ModelDeviceResource device, int? id)
+> DeviceResource UpdateDevice (DeviceResource device, int? id)

 Update a device